High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Data Example

 To further evaluate the prediction performance of those PRAM estimators, we randomly choose 6 observations as the test set and applied four methods to the rest patients to get the coefficients estimation, then compute the prediction error on the test set.
-We repeat the random splitting 100 times and the boxplots of the Relative Mean Squared Prediction Error (RPE) with respect to HA-Lasso are shown in Figure \ref{fig:resid-box}(c).
-A method with $\text{RPE}<1$ indicates a bettern performance than HA-Lasso.
-It is clearly seen from Figure \ref{fig:resid-box}(c) that the MCP-type PRAM estimators have better predictions than those from the Lasso-type estimators, even though they select much smaller number of variables.
-In addition, Figure \ref{fig:resid-box}(c) together with Table \ref{tb:vs} show that a re-descending PRAM estimator with a non-convex penalty (e.g. CA-MCP) is more likely to give a more parsimonious model with better prediction performance, which is consistent with the findings from our simulation studies.
+We repeat the random splitting 100 times and the boxplots of the relative mean squared prediction error (RPE) with respect to HA-Lasso are shown in Fig. \ref{fig:resid-box}(c).
+A method with $\text{RPE}<1$ indicates a better performance than HA-Lasso.
+It is clearly seen from Fig. \ref{fig:resid-box}(c) that the MCP-type PRAM estimators have better predictions than those from the Lasso-type estimators, even though they select a much smaller number of variables.
+In addition, Fig. \ref{fig:resid-box}(c) together with Table \ref{tb:vs} show that a re-descending PRAM estimator with a non-convex penalty (e.g., CA-MCP) is more likely to give a more parsimonious model with better prediction performance, which is consistent with the findings from our simulation studies.